i2000s/en/_posts/2017-06-01-miscellaneous-topics-not-covered-in-cquic-it-workshop.md

 ## Things might be touched in doing the followup projects
 - Unit tests and other test techniques in various languages.
-- More details on documentations.
+- More details on documentations when programming in your preferred language.
 - Continuous integration (like [travis-CI](https://travis-ci.org)) and virtualizations.
 - Permanent storage and generating DOIs for your code and data.